pmcharrison/psynet-mirror/docs/experimenter/deployment.rst

 -------------------------

 This section makes use of Dallinger's ``dallinger docker-ssh`` command.
-In order to get a full understanding of its capabilities refer to the official documentation at https://dallinger.readthedocs.io/en/latest/docker_support.html.
-Although, this shouldn't be necessary for a basic deployment in the way described below.
+In order to get a full understanding of its capabilities refer to the official documentation at https://dallinger.readthedocs.io/en/latest/docker_support.html, although this shouldn't be necessary for a basic deployment in the way described below.

 .. note::